 The last video sample is turning off all the lights at night.
 This is the least ideal scenario, where the only source of light is my monitor backlight projecting onto my face.
 In the above video, you can see the light sensitivity has been dialed up significantly by the camera, making the monitor backlight projecting onto my face to show up very prominently.
 However, this came at a cost in the form of a noticeable amount of noise and a considerable reduction in sharpness.
 The video was still very smooth though.

 In all three videos, I found the dual built-in omni-directional digital MEMS microphone array to be very good.
 My voice can be heard clearly in all of the sample videos, and it sounded natural.

 The last test is the SmartComms Kit's NoiseClean-out function, which is designed to reduce static background noise.
 In the first part of the audio clip, you can hear a lot of background noise with noise reduction off even though my voice can be heard clearly.
 Once I turned on noise reduction, the background noise was almost completely canceled, but there was a lot of distortion in my voice, making me sound like I was underwater.
 One interesting fact is the clip was recorded in one continuous go.
 I did not splice two separate clips together.
 The transition in background noise was purely a result of me toggling the NoiseClean-out feature on while it was still recording.

 As aforementioned, I personally did not find this feature useful since I do not have work meetings in a coffee shop.
 Even if I did, I would probably be using my laptop's camera anyway.
 Having this option, however, really could not hurt.

 Overall, I am quite pleased with the performance of the Creative Live!
-Cam Sync 4K with its good video capture and acceptable microphone quality.
+Cam Sync V3 with its solid video capture and microphone quality.